gengxingze/ABFML/README.md

 #   This installs ABFML from the local directory.
 ```
 ### 2.2 Installing ABFML-LAMMPS
+In general for force field development users, this step can be skipped for now.
+It would be more efficient to apply it to large-scale molecular dynamics
+when all aspects of the force field are relevantly calculated/checked by the more convenient ASEs
 To integrate ABFML with LAMMPS, follow these steps:
 ```bash
 # 1. Download LAMMPS: